rigo-hgg/Text-analisys-to-infer-personality/README.md

 # Text analisys to infer personality
-The aim of this study is to understand if personality is a factor determining how a person writes and therefore if it is possible to detect personality from social media posts.
+The aim of this project is to understand if personality is a factor determining how a person writes and therefore if it is possible to detect personality from social media posts.
 The proposed methodology is applied on the Myers-Briggs Personality Type Dataset and involves the employment of the following techniques: building word clouds to find out which words are the most